On-line guide to problems and routes

 I'm here for my vacation, but the Park is full and I can't get in!
 Arrgh!
 What now?

-Don't panic!
 The Park allows the first 10 people who show up at the gate in the morning to get in without a reservation.
 Also, in the late afternoon, you can usually get in even during climbing season.
 On weekends year-round the park will be at the 70/day limit, but unless it is a holiday or the peak of the season (November, December, January, February, March and early April), you can often get in on a weekday without a reservation.
-You can pay the Hueco Rock Ranch (aka Routfitters) to guide you, not a bad option as the rates are reasonable and your guide will be able to give you beta on the new problems going up in the Forbidden Zone.
 Commercial guides are not subject to the stupid restriction that prevents volunteer guards from climbing with the group.
-The Rock Ranch can also take you on a commercial tour of the North Mountain.
+Commercial Guides can also take you on a commercial tour of the North Mountain.
+In the past, you could pay the Hueco Rock Ranch to guide you, which was not a bad option as the rates were reasonable and the guide was able to give you beta on the new problems going up in the Forbidden Zone.
+However, in recent years the Rock Ranch has seen hard economic times.

 If, like us, you don't want to admit defeat and stoop to being guarded to access public land, have a car and are willing to drive a few hours, there are several other crags within four hours of Hueco/El Paso: